OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-17.md

 ## 1 Kings 17:2

-Then the word of the Lord came to him, saying,
+Then a message from the Lord came to him, saying,

 ## 1 Kings 17:3